 An ancient hound from the Middle East, the Saluki temperament is reserved, intelligent, and aloof.

-The Saluki breed is so ancient, images have been found at archaeological sites.
+The Saluki breed is so ancient, experts have found images at archaeological sites.
 Recent evidence shows depictions of Saluki dog pictures on Egyptian tomb in 2100 B.C.E (about 4,000 years ago).
 They were even mummified after death in Egypt.

-Once called the Persian Greyhound or gazelle hound, Pharaohs would hunt gazelles and hares with their Salukis.
+Once called the Persian Greyhound or Gazelle Hound, Pharaohs would hunt gazelles and hares with their Salukis.
 Today, they are quiet and loyal companions.
+If you can’t stand a yappy dog, or a dog who likes to bark just to hear himself, then you’ll be relieved to know that neither of these traits describe the Saluki.

 Saluki Temperament and Personality